-The maximum ratio of 15 to 1 on the sector type and 16.4 to 1 on the roller type is obtained in the straight ahead position to give maximum ease of steering.
+The steering gear is of the variable pitch worm and sector type with a maximum ratio of 15 to 1 in the straight ahead position to give maximum ease of steering.
 The ratio is reduced as the gear is turned either to the right or left to give quick action for sharp turns.

-The worms are cut in a manner which gives a minimum clearance, with the sector or roller in the straight ahead position and increased clearance on turns.
-This gives maximum control and assures freedom from binding, even after extensive use, which on conventional gears makes it impossible to get proper clearance without binding on extreme turns due to maximum wear coming in the straight ahead position.
+The worms are cut in a manner which gives a minimum clearance with the sector or roller in the straight ahead position and increased clearance on turns.
+This gives maximum control and assures freedom from binding even after extensive use which, on conventional gears, makes it impossible to get proper clearance without binding on extreme turns due to maximum wear coming in the straight ahead position.